ArsenalGunners/MVMDD/README.md

 # 　&nbsp;Multi-view Multi-distortion Image Dataset (MVMDD)

+This repository contains the introduction of Multi-view Multi-distortion Image Dataset (MVMDD) for IPSN 2020 Paper "CollabAR: Edge-assisted Collaborative Image Recognition for Mobile Augmented Reality" by Zida Liu, Guohao Lan, Jovan Stojkovic, Yunfan Zhang, Carlee Joe-Wong, and Maria Gorlatova.

+If you have any questions on this repository or the related paper, feel free to create an issue or send me an email.
+Email address: zida.liu (at) duke.edu

 &nbsp; 　　　　　　　　　　　　　　Zida Liu, Juan Blanco, Guohao Lan, Maria Gorlatova

 &nbsp;　　　　　　　　　　　　 **[Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/), Duke University**